kingluddite/web-dev-notes/full-stack/udemy/118n-graphql-apollo-react/03-user-authentication.md/03-user-authorization-in-graphql/18-optimistic-ui.md

 ## Test - Our data is now refreshed when we get to the home page
 * Add a document
 * It will redirect and now you will see it on the home page
-* Open `getAllGenealogies` and it is loading all fresh data
+* Open `getAllColognes` and it is loading all fresh data
 * Optimistic UI is working!